 I will admit that this is often something that I don’t do, but that doesn’t mean it’s good thing.
 If I want to set myself up with the greatest chance of accomplishing goals, I know that bringing someone on board, even if I am just telling them very informally of what I am doing, will really help me accomplish that goal.

-8. You are not revisiting, tweaking, and making changes as needed
+8. You are not revisiting, tweaking, and making changes to your goals

 When we set goals, life often has a way of getting in the way somewhere down the line.
 Life changes, interruptions occur, and things go wrong that all affect our lives in some way.
 Therefore, goals should be fluid just as life is fluid.
 Setting a goal and then not revisiting it to tweak it means that you may not be achieving that goal at all.